zephyrproject-rtos/zephyr/doc/develop/beyond-GSG.rst

 .. [#pip]

    pip is Python's package installer.
-Its ``install`` command first tries to re-use packages and package dependencies already installed on your computer.
+Its ``install`` command first tries to reuse packages and package dependencies already installed on your computer.
    If that is not possible, ``pip install`` downloads them from the Python Package Index (PyPI) on the Internet.